Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

 \subsection{Persistent Homology Shape Features of Medical Images}

-Persistent homology can reveal resourceful shape information when it is applied to image data.
-Especially, persistent homology applied to signed distance transformed binary material images successfully reveals pore structures and networks \citep{Robins2016,Moon2019}.
-However, the signed distance transform cannot be used to the three-class images because it is suitable for binary images.
+Persistent homology recently emerged as a powerful analytic tool to characterize shapes \citep{chazal2021introduction}.
+In persistent homology, the shape of data is quantified using topological features such as connected components, loops, and voids.
+The connected components and loops are often referred to as the dimension-zero and dimension-one features, respectively.
+Persistent homology keeps track of the evolution of such topological features in nested shapes defined over a filtration.
+The persistence of topological features is recorded by their birth and death across the range of the filtration values, and it can be summarized by a persistence diagram, a collection of (birth, death) points in $\mathbb{R}^2$.
+For a more detailed introduction of persistent homology, see Section~S1 of the Supplementary Material.

-We propose a Signed Euclidean Distance Transform for the three-class medical images (SEDT-3).
+Persistent homology is a great tool to summarize the shape of data.
+However, it is not directly applicable to AI-segmented medical images because the segmented images do not carry natural shape information.
+We propose a Signed Euclidean Distance Transform for the three-class medical images (SEDT-3) to reveal the shape information.
+The SEDT-3 extends the Signed Euclidean Distance Transform for the binary material images (SEDT-2) of \cite{Robins2016}.
 Suppose that all pixels of medical images are classified into one of the three classes: tumor, normal, and empty regions.
-The three-class image itself does not reveal connectivity or size information.
-Structural and shape information can be discovered by using the distance transform.
-The proposed SEDT-3 assigns the shortest Euclidean distance to the other classes to each pixel.
-The sign of the SEDT-3 value depends on the classes; negative values for tumor region pixels, positive values for normal region pixels, and infinite values for the empty region pixels.
-The signed distance values have shape information in the sense that it shows connectivity and adjacency relationships between the neighboring pixels.
-Figure~\ref{fig:complex} presents the three-class medical image example and its signed distance transformed values.
+For example, Figure~\ref{subfig:ori.img} presents the three-class example image where the green-, blue-, and yellow-colored pixels are tumor, normal, and empty regions, respectively.
+The three-class image itself does not reveal the shape information, such as connectivity and size information.
+However, such information can be discovered by applying the distance transform.
+For a given pixel, the SEDT-3 finds the nearest pixel with a different class.
+Then, it computes the Euclidean distance to that pixel, and assigns the computed distance to the given pixel.
+The sign of the SEDT-3 value depends on the class of pixel; negative values for tumor region pixels, positive values for normal region pixels, and infinite values for the empty region pixels.
+The signed distance values have shape information in that they show connectivity and adjacency relationships between neighboring pixels.
+The SEDT-3 values of Figure~\ref{subfig:ori.img} are computed in Figure~\ref{subfig:sd.img2}.
 Here, a taxicab metric is used instead of a Euclidean distance for convenience.
+The number of operations of the SEDT-3 algorithm depends on the image content as well as the size, and the time complexity is up to $O(N^2)$ where $N$ is the number of pixels \citep{fabbri20082d}.